Current Review: Debit Card and Mobile App With Useful Tools

 Room for Improvement

-Lastly, Current’s most significant drawback is that you are not offered an APY or any other way to earn interest on your money, which is one of the main benefits that come with most other checking accounts.
+Lastly, Current’s most significant drawback is that you are not offered an APY or any other way to earn interest on your money, which is one of the main benefits that come with most of the traditional banks and accounts.

 What You See Is What You Get

-Current offers FDIC-insured checking accounts for up to $250,000 per account holder.
+Current is not a bank, but rather a neobank that offers personal accounts for up to $250,000 per account holder.
 It uses the latest technology to protect consumers’ information and transactions, while its mobile app boasts additional security features, such as fingerprint and facial recognition.